hawaiiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Traffic Violations And Infractions In Hawaii?

 Traffic laws in Hawaii keep road users safe and give law enforcement authority to impose sanctions on individuals who commit traffic violations or infractions under the Hawaii Motor Vehicles Code.
 The Hawaii Division of Motor Vehicles is the government agency responsible for maintaining records of drivers’ violations and offenses within the state’s jurisdiction.
-These records are public information and available to public requesters.
-Likewise, hawaiicourtrecords.us is an independent repository for publicly available traffic records in the state.
+These records are public information and are generally available to public requesters.
+Likewise, hawaiicourtrecords.us is an independent repository for publicly available state traffic records.

 What Are Felony & Misdemeanor Traffic Violations In Hawaii?